-Exclusive resorts, picture-perfect beaches, incredible marine life, breathtaking sunsets, and delicious food are just a few of the things that make Cabo San Lucas such an appealing and popular destination.
+Exclusive resorts, picture-perfect beaches, incredible marine life, breathtaking sunsets, and delicious food are just a few things that make Cabo San Lucas such an appealing and popular destination.

 Cabo San Lucas is a resort city located at the southern tip of the nearly 800-mile long Baja California Peninsula, within easy reach from USA and Canada.

-Here we share our list of what to do in Cabo San Lucas.
+Here we share our list of Things To Do In Cabo San Lucas.

-Firstly you cannot miss this very touristy but spectacular spot, where a simple arch-shaped rock in the ocean has become the symbol of Los Cabos and one of the most Instagrammed spots.
+Firstly one of the main things to do in Cabo San Lucas is this very touristy but spectacular spot, where a simple arch-shaped rock in the ocean has become the symbol of Los Cabos and one of the most Instagrammed spots.
 Boat Tours leave from the Marina every hour.
 You can hop on a boat for a quick ride or you can also enjoy the Love beach, right behind the arch.
 Let your boat captain know so he can drop you off there, and pick you up at a set time.
 To sum up, you can not miss El Arco!

 2. Take A Day Trip To Todos Santos